eclipse-esmf/esmf-vs-code-plugin/extension/README.md

 Fast feedback on type:

 - Driven by the server's regular Turtle parsing diagnostics.
+- Results appear in the editor and `Problems` panel.
 - Intended for quick editor feedback while you type.

 Heavy Aspect validation:

 - Runs on the server, not in the extension.
-- Uses standard LSP diagnostics so the result appears in the editor and in `Problems`.
+- Results are displayed in notification messages (for manual validation) or status bar (for save-triggered validation).
 - Always uses detailed server validation messaging when the server returns report text.
 - Always shows visible progress for long-running validation.
 - Runs automatically on save and can also be triggered manually.